- US bachelor’s degree or equivalent

 These scores are considered the minimum proficiency needed to undertake graduate-level work.
 Scores must be dated within two years of the start date of your academic program at SIT.

-Our admissions staff works one-on-one with every applicant to facilitate a highly informed and multidimensional admissions experience: applicants are encouraged to attend an on-campus or virtual open house, talk with SIT faculty and staff, and hear from current students and alumni.
-As applicants become familiar with the attributes of an SIT education — grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments — they determine for themselves in what ways SIT can help them meet their educational and career objectives.
+Our admissions staff works one-on-one with every applicant to facilitate a highly informed and multidimensional admissions experience: you are encouraged to talk with SIT faculty and staff and hear from current students and alumni.
+As you become familiar with the attributes of an SIT education — grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments — you will determine for yourself in what ways SIT can help you meet your educational and career objectives.